PlatformStories/boat-detector/README.md

 + If a water mask is not provided as input, it computes one using [OSM coastline vectors](http://openstreetmapdata.com/data/water-polygons).
 If a water mask is provided as input, it uses that water mask.
 An erosion is applied to the water mask in order to distance the search area from the coastline.
 + Computes a dissimilarity map between adjacent pixels of the multispectral image in order to highlight material differences.
 + Masks the dissimilarity map with the water mask then detects elongated features within a given size range in the masked dissimilarity map using max-tree filtering to produce a set of candidate bounding boxes.
 + Chips out the candidates from the pan-sharpened image and feeds them to a Keras model which classifies each candidate as 'Boat' and 'Other'.
+If a model is not provided as input, the task uses a default model built into the container.